Leroy Jennings: Club career

-On 24 December 2020, Jennings joined the Wollongong Wolves.
-During his three year period at the club, Jennings came runners-up in the 2020 NPL NSW season for the Premiership.

-Sydney United

 On 17 December 2022, Jennings was announced to play for Sydney United for the 2023 NPL NSW season.
-On 5 February 2023, He made his United debut against local rivals Marconi where he scored two goals in the second half to win 3-1 at full time.
+He made his debut for the club on 5 February 2023 against Fairfield rivals Marconi, scoring two goals in the second half to win the match 3–1 at full time.

 International career

 Jennings was selected for the Fiji national under-20 team ahead of their 2016 OFC U-20 Championship.
 Jennings played all three group matches, scoring one goal against New Caledonia but failing to qualify for the knockout rounds.

-Jennings rejected the call-up for the Fiji national team, one month before the OFC 2018 FIFA World Cup playoff because of his interest in representing Australia instead.
+However, one month before the OFC 2018 FIFA World Cup playoff, Jennings rejected the call-up for the Fiji national team because of his interest in representing Australia instead.

+Personal life

+Jennings was born in Sydney, Australia to parents of Italian and Tongan-Fijian descent.
+He is the cousin to Michael Jennings and George Jennings, both of whom played rugby league professionally in the National Rugby League.
+He is also related to Arthur Jennings, who represented the New Zealand national rugby union team during his playing career.

+Outside of football, Jennings took an interest in boxing and basketball, the latter after taking inspiration from The Last Dance on Netflix.
+He also learnt to speak Italian, having been able to speak basic for most of his early life and to play the piano during the COVID-19 pandemic in Australia.
+He is affectionately nicknamed the "speedster" or "specimen" by his teammates.